gidger/rpi-led-nhl-scoreboard/README.md

 # Raspberry Pi LED Matrix NHL Scoreboard

+**2024-01-30: This project will no longer function as intended due to changes made to the NHL API.
+Work is in progress to update and improve this project over the coming weeks.
+Please stay tuned.**

 Display live NHL game scores, start times, etc. on a LED matrix driven by a Raspberry Pi.
 Makes use of the unofficial [NHL API](https://gitlab.com/dword4/nhlapi/-/blob/master/stats-api.md) for all game information.

 Check out the accompanying [blog post](https://gidge.dev/nhl%20scoreboard/nhl-scoreboard/) for more info and examples.